Marijuana Possession Lawyer in New Jersey

 Marijuana cases typically have many loopholes.
 Experienced defense attorneys in New Jersey can potentially have these cases thrown out entirely.
-This is some information about a marijuana possession case that I fought in Kinnelon NJ.
-This case started as many marijuana cases start in NJ, with a motor vehicle stop and a search of the car.
+This is some information about a marijuana possession case that I fought in Kinnelon, NJ.
+This case started as many marijuana cases start in New Jersey, with a motor vehicle stop and a search of the car.
 It became my job to prove that the police officer’s search was completely illegal.

 As you can see from above, this charge was relatively minor, as it involved possession of less that 50 grams.
 Everything under 50 grams is treated exactly the same in NJ, whether it’s one gram or 49.
 Still, I start every marijuana case, big or small by getting the “discovery”, or all of the information and evidence that the prosecution is going to use against you.
 In a motor vehicle stop, this is going to include video footage of your actual stoppage and the entire dialogue between you and the officer.
 Often, it’s going to include the evidence that I need to get your case thrown out.